phyplan/PhyPlan/README.md

 ## MCTS
 This is the latest agent design which does not need any training or data generataion.
 It uses skill composition.

-Run `python pinn_mcts_eval_agent.py` with specific arguments to run MCTS algorithm.
+Migrate to the Agent directory and run `python pinn_mcts_eval_agent.py` with specific arguments to run MCTS algorithm.
 Various arguments are:

 | Argument | Description |
 | --- | --- |